evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_Cyberbeast/_index.md

 ## Performance

-The Tesla Cybertruck Cyberbeast has a maximum power of 630 KW (857 hp/845 bhp) and a total torque of 930 nm (686 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 2.7 seconds and has a top speed of 209 km/h (130 mph).
+The Tesla Cybertruck Cyberbeast delivers a jaw-dropping maximum power of 630 KW (857 hp/845 bhp) and a massive total torque of 930 Nm (686 ft-lb).
+This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in just 2.7 seconds, showcasing its astonishing acceleration.
+Additionally, it achieves a top speed of 209 km/h (130 mph), making it a true marvel of engineering and performance.

 ## Battery, range, and charging